 In the bottom-up estimating, you estimate the cost of each deliverable to estimate the overall cost of the project.
 It provides an accurate estimation.

-Expert judgment is a simple technique which is based on historical data.
+Expert judgment is a simple technique that is based on historical data.
 In this technique, professionals provide their knowledge to estimate the cost of the project.

 Parametric Estimation Technique uses historical records as well as statistical data to estimate the cost of the project.
 It provides accurate results.

-Below are some helpful tips to perform project cost estimation successfully.
+Below are some helpful tips to perform project cost estimation process successfully.